 West Nile Virus

-IMPORTANT: For the most up to date information about this year's West Nile Virus, including frequently asked questions, visit the State of Oregon's website.
+IMPORTANT: For the most up to date information about West Nile virus, including frequently asked questions, visit the State of Oregon's website.

 WNV is spread by the bite of an infected mosquito.
 Mosquitoes become infected when they feed on infected birds.
 Infected mosquitoes can then spread WNV when they bite humans or animals.